Large Language Model Sourcing: A Survey: Sourcing from Model Structures

 \subsubsection{Evaluation Protocols}

-To rigorously assess provenance claims and the fidelity of structural explanations, recent studies adopt hybrid evaluation protocols that integrate behavioral verification with causal interrogation of model internals ~\cite{meng2022locating_neurips,geva2022transformer}.
-These protocols are designed to establish not only whether interventions achieve the desired outcome, but also whether they preserve non-target behavior and identify components that exert genuine causal influence rather than mere correlations.
-The primary dimensions of evaluation include: \begin{itemize} \item \textbf{Edit Success and Locality.} Evaluate the effectiveness of edits through the Edit Success Rate (ESR) while simultaneously measuring preservation on non-edited facts and control locality (Specificity).
-Metrics typically include bounding non-target $\Delta$ accuracy or $\Delta$ logit following an edit~\cite{meng2022locating_neurips}. \item \textbf{Compositional and Temporal Consistency.} In multi-hop reasoning or time-sensitive contexts, measure the consistency of information propagation across reasoning paths, robustness under paraphrases or templated variants, and stability under temporal drift~\cite{zhong2023mquake, wei2024stable}. \item \textbf{Cross-lingual Transfer.} For multilingual provenance traces, assess whether edits or localized components generalize across aligned factual chains in different languages, while avoiding collateral degradation in unrelated behaviors~\cite{DBLP:conf/coling/WeiDPDSC25}. \item \textbf{Safety and Reliability.} Complement provenance testing with safety-oriented benchmarks, such as toxicity rates~\cite{luong2024realistic}, jailbreak resistance~\cite{zhou2025dont}, truthfulness~\cite{lin2022truthfulqa}, and refusal precision~\cite{cao2024learn}, ensuring that structural interventions do not compromise critical safeguards. \item \textbf{Causal Validity.} Apply interventions such as activation patching, attention manipulation~\cite{geiger2021causal}, or weight perturbation to quantify causal effects on target logits.
+Robust sourcing demands hybrid protocols that integrate behavioral verification with causal interrogation~\cite{meng2022locating_neurips,geva2022transformer}.
+Key evaluation dimensions include: \begin{itemize} \item \textbf{Edit Success and Locality.} Evaluate the effectiveness of edits through the Edit Success Rate (ESR) while simultaneously measuring preservation on non-edited facts and control locality (Specificity).
+Metrics typically include bounding non-target $\Delta$ accuracy or $\Delta$ logit following an edit~\cite{meng2022locating_neurips}. \item \textbf{Compositional and Temporal Consistency.} In multi-hop reasoning or time-sensitive contexts, measure the consistency of information propagation across reasoning paths, robustness under paraphrases or templated variants, and stability in the face of temporal drift~\cite{zhong2023mquake, wei2024stable}. \item \textbf{Cross-lingual Transfer.} For multilingual provenance traces, assess whether edits or localized components generalize across aligned factual chains in different languages, while avoiding collateral degradation in unrelated behaviors~\cite{DBLP:conf/coling/WeiDPDSC25}. \item \textbf{Safety and Reliability.} Complement provenance testing with safety-oriented benchmarks, such as toxicity rates~\cite{luong2024realistic}, jailbreak resistance~\cite{zhou2025dont}, truthfulness~\cite{lin2022truthfulqa}, and refusal precision~\cite{cao2024learn}, ensuring that structural interventions do not compromise critical safeguards. \item \textbf{Causal Validity.} Apply interventions such as activation patching, attention manipulation~\cite{geiger2021causal}, or weight perturbation to quantify causal effects on target logits.
 Report effect sizes, average treatment effect (ATE) deltas, and minimal-sufficiency criteria. \item \textbf{Evidence Faithfulness.} When provenance relies on external evidence, approximate human evaluation via automated metrics: ALCE for citation precision using NLI~\cite{gao-etal-2023-enabling}; citation overlap against gold-standard sets~\cite{djeddal2024evaluation}; LLM-as-judge frameworks for flexible scoring~\cite{zhang2024towards}; and ALiiCE, which augments claim parsing with positional dispersion (CVCP) for fine-grained evaluation~\cite{xu2024aliice}. \item \textbf{Circuit-Grounded Scoring.} On synthetic benchmarks such as \emph{InterpBench}, measure component discovery through subgraph recovery F1, edit distance, or success\@k for neuron naming and circuit reconstruction~\cite{conmy2023automated}.
-These criteria enable unit-test-style validation of structural claims. \end{itemize} In practice, scalable automatic metrics are paired with targeted human spot-checks, pre-intervention and post-intervention testing suites.
-This dual strategy ensures that evaluations remain reproducible while being sensitive to fine-grained causal attributions.
+These criteria enable unit-test-style validation of structural claims. \end{itemize} This dual strategy—pairing scalable metrics with fine-grained causal attributions—ensures reproducibility while validating the structural fidelity of explanations.